SDGforskning/sdg-strings/SDG09_query_topic_WoS.md

 This target is interpreted to cover research about reliable, sustainable and resilient infrastructure that is affordable and equitable for all.

-We think that infrastructure is understood in this target as a broad and integrated system, consisting of both physical and institutional components.
+We interpret infrastructure in this target as a broad and integrated system, consisting of both physical and institutional components.
 It includes so-called hard infrastructure, such as energy, transport, water, waste management and digital communication systems, as well as soft infrastructure, including human resources, institutional structures and policy frameworks <a href="#f4">(Soriano, A., Gaikwad.
 S., Stratton-Short.
 S., Bajpai, A, & Imbuye.
 J., 2022, 10 </a>; <a href="#f8">United Nations Environment Programme, 2021, 8)</a>.

 Since infrastructure is understood broadly to encompass both so-called hard infrastructure and soft infrastructure, it is practically very difficult, if not impossible, to employ all the terms that can be used to describe it.
-We use commonly used terms for describing infrastructure, drawn from sources; <a href="#f4">Soriano et al., 2022</a>; <a href="#f8">United Nations Environment Programme, 2021</a>.
+We use commonly employed infrastructure-related terms, drawn from the following sources; <a href="#f4">Soriano et al., 2022</a>; <a href="#f8">United Nations Environment Programme, 2021</a>.
 Since the target indicators emphasize transport infrastructure, we have included terms related to transportation more broadly in the search.

-We understand that economic and social well-being is the result not the target and therefore terms are not added in the phrase.
+We interpret economic and social well-being as an outcome of infrastructure development rather than the primary target itself, and therefore do not include related terms in the search phrase.

 This query consists of one phrase.